 (310) 506 - 4150

-Additional Reporting Information for Sexual Assault
+Additional Reporting Information for Sexual Misconduct

-Making the decision whether or not to report a sexual assault is the beginning of the process by which victims regain control over their lives.
+Making the decision whether or not to report a sexual misconduct is the beginning of the process by which victims regain control over their lives.
 Though the reporting and judicial processes can be difficult, they are often worth the effort because victims feel empowered by bringing the assailant to justice.
-Reporting a sexual assault may also help to establish precedents that will aid other victims in the future.
+Reporting a sexual misconduct may also help to establish precedents that will aid other victims in the future.

 If the victim or another source identifies the alleged assailant, the Department of Public Safety will collaborate with local law enforcement in conducting an investigation.
 Support of the victim is the University's highest priority in these matters; therefore, the victim's wishes will always be taken into consideration.
 There are also community safety issues to be considered.
 Thus, if the offending student is perceived to be a potential threat to the victim or other students, the University may choose disciplinary action against the alleged offender regardless of whether the victim submits or wishes to pursue a complaint.